 - Isolation from the sounds of many wonderful tropical birds, ocean waves, and more.

 - Reluctance to leave the artificially-cooled air & venture out into the comparatively hotter out-of-doors.

-- Difficulty in noticing that a friend has dropped by for a visit, since the visitor cannot be heard above the sound of the A/C within the closed up house.
+- Difficulty in noticing that a friend has dropped by for a visit since the visitor cannot be heard above the sound of the A/C within the closed-up house.
 This is especially true if privacy fencing prevents people from knocking on your door.

 Air Conditioning In Living In Panama Homes

-Some areas of our Beach House are designed for full, artificial, climate control (e.g., bedrooms and media room/office).
+Some areas of the LIP House are designed for full, artificial, climate control (e.g., bedrooms and media room/office).
 Even for the purist, sometimes in the dry season, it is really too hot, and one needs a little break.
 Although, for many folks the cool ocean breezes, which are strongest in the hot dry season, cool the house sufficiently.
 This is especially true in our houses, which are designed to take full advantage of these refreshing breezes.